 First Round Leader Analysis: First round leader(s), their wave (where applicable) and winning score since 2010.
 For full first round leader stats click here.

 For the record, here's the breakdown of pure Poa Annua and Bentgrass/Poa Annua mix PGA Tour victors in the field since 2008:

 The renamed Safeway Open - previously the Frys.com - produces some interesting trends.
-Although the tournament has had various schedule slots across the 'Fall Series' before becoming the now PGA Tour curtain-raiser, all winners have been at 150/1 or less across the past 6 renewals.
-All of these players arrived in California having seen recent competitive action and had a CV that contained strong immediate finishes.
-Steele, Bae, Molder, Blixt and Walker also had previous main Tour top-10 finishes 'out-west' to their names.
+Although the tournament has had various schedule slots across the 'Fall Series' before becoming the now PGA Tour curtain-raiser, all winners have been at 150/1 or less across the past 7 renewals.
+All of these players arrived in California having seen recent competitive action, although Brendan Steele of late highlights that immediate top 10 form here is no requirement for victory.
+Steele, Bae, Molder, Blixt and Walker also had previous main Tour top-10 finishes 'Out West' to their names.
 Grillo, on the other hand, was quite simply playing exceptional golf after winning the web.com Tour Championship on his previous outing.
-This tournament in recent times has undoubtedly promoted maiden Tour winners - Molder, Blixt and Walker at CordeValle; Grillo became yet another in 2015 at Silverado at 50/1.
-Sang-moon Bae had won at TPC Four Seasons in 2013 prior to winning here in 2014 and last year's victor Brandon Steele had only tasted PGA Tour victory once, a distant 4 years prior to lifting the trophy here.
+This tournament in recent times has undoubtedly promoted maiden Tour winners: Molder, Blixt and Walker at CordeValle; Grillo became yet another in 2015 at Silverado at 50/1.
+Sang-moon Bae had won at TPC Four Seasons in 2013 prior to winning here in 2014 and Brandon Steele, who this week goes for the three-peat, had only tasted PGA Tour victory once, a distant 4 years prior to lifting the trophy here in 2016.

 My selections are as follows: